 Due to the scalability of a Color Factory installation, system requirements will vary greatly depending on the type of system you are setting up.
-The below specifications outline the software required to run Color Factory.
-If you need help choosing hardware for the installation you should consult your FotoWare Certified Partner.
+The specifications below outline the software required to run Color Factory.
+If you need help choosing hardware for the installation, contact FotoWare.

 RAW file support

 Color Factory can use the Adobe DNG converter to process RAW files.
 An advantage of this is that all corrections made to the RAW file in the Photoshop Camera RAW module and Lightroom are reflected in the output file.

 Simply download Adobe DNG converter from the Adobe website and install it on the server.
 Then restart the Color Factory service to start using the DNG Converter to process RAW files.

 Ghostscript is required for certain vector file formats.